 But we must remember, the Devil is in the details…

 After spending all that time preparing your food stockpile, it would be truly disheartening to learn these pesky creatures ate their way through a bag of your grain; furthermore, leaving a trail of germs and disease-carrying excrement behind to contaminate your supplies.
-It is important to protect your stockpile by placing traps in strategic places as well as sealing certain goods in containers critters cannot get into.
+It is essential to protect your stockpile by placing traps in strategic places and sealing certain goods in containers critters cannot get into.

-- Supplies destroyed due to poor containment: Strong containers can not only stop mice but some can also hold up to a barrage of environmental abuse.
+- Supplies destroyed due to poor containment: Strong containers can not only stop mice, but some can also hold up to a barrage of environmental abuse.
 The problem with a natural disaster is it attacks from many different fronts; it could be wind, floods, fire — or all of the above.

 - What have you to share or trade?
-Barter may be the only currency in a post disaster environment.
-There were a lot of neighbors without water, gas and basics.
-Of course we didn’t hesitate to help out but that is what got us thinking.
-Honing your skills with barter as well as organizing a plan for developing useful items for trade may help you and your family acquire essentials you are lacking in your supply or have simply used up.
+Barter may be the only currency in a post-disaster environment.
+There were a lot of neighbors without water, gas, and basics.
+Of course, we didn’t hesitate to help out, but that is what got us thinking.
+Honing your skills with barter as well as organizing a plan for developing useful items for trade, may help you and your family acquire essentials you are lacking in your supply or have simply used up.

 Think comfort items, such as tobacco, alcohol, batteries, toilet paper soap, alcohol, tobacco (yeah, I know I mentioned the last two twice, but you’ll probably want some for yourself too — disasters suck), etc. Most of these products you can easily stockpile.

 After our little disaster — we looked at it as a test run.
 When making your list of necessary items, remember to take into account each possibility for failure and the tiniest details.
 These types of preparations can make a huge difference after the disaster hits in regard to your comfort level and dealing with the aftermath.